Molecular Reproduction and Development

 Revisions, when requested, should not contain tracking within the main document(s).
 If tracking is requested by the handling Editor, a separate version containing tracking should be uploaded as a supplemental file for review.

 4. References.
-References should be cited in the text by the name and date system (when there are more than two authors, use only the first name and (et al.).
-In the final list, they should be in alphabetical order, and chronological for more than one reference with the same authorship.
+References should be cited in the text by the name and date system (when there are more than two authors, use only the first name and "et al."), and those containing more than one reference should be listed in chronological order (e.g. “Smith et al, 1980; Ash et al, 2000).
+In the final bibliography, references should be in alphabetical order, and chronological for more than one reference with the same authorship.
 Use a letter suffix if more than one author reference is for the same year.
 Begin each reference with the names of all authors and the year of publication.
-For references to journals, give all author names, the titles of articles in full, abbreviate journal names according to the system used by Index Medicus, and provide inclusive pagination.
+For references to Journals, give all author names, the titles of articles in full, abbreviate journal names according to the system used by Index Medicus, and provide inclusive pagination.
 For references to books, include all authors' names, chapter title (if any), editor (if any), book title, city of publication, publisher's name, and year of publication.
 In the following examples, note the punctuation; do not use all capitals, do not underline:

 Aitken RJ, Harkiss D, Buckingham DW.
 1993.
 Analysis of lipid peroxidation mechanisms in human spermatozoa.
 Mol Reprod Dev 35:302-315.